Prince Louis of Battenberg: Sea Lord

 His resignation was announced amid an outpouring of appreciation from politicians and naval comrades.
-Battenberg had written to Churchill on 28 October, "What I shd value above all else is to be admitted to the Privy Council."
+Battenberg had written to Churchill on 28 October, "What I shd (sic) value above all else is to be admitted to the Privy Council".
 The King later swore Louis in as a Privy Councillor in a public show of support.
 Labour party politician and trade union leader J. H. Thomas wrote to The Times: "I desire to express my extreme regret at the announcement that Prince Louis of Battenberg has, by his resignation, pandered to the most mean and contemptible slander I have ever known ...
-I was simply astounded to hear the base suggestions and rumours current, and I am afraid that his action will simply be looked upon as a triumph for the mean and miserable section of people, who, at a time of national trial, is ever ready to pass a foul lie from lip to lip without a tittle of evidence."
+I was simply astounded to hear the base suggestions and rumours current, and I am afraid that his action will simply be looked upon as a triumph for the mean and miserable section of people, who, at a time of national trial, is ever ready to pass a foul lie from lip to lip without a tittle of evidence".
 Admiral of the Fleet Lord John Hay thought that the "ingeniously propagated lies" originated from Germany.

 Prince Louis held no official post for the remainder of the war and lived in retirement at Kent House on the Isle of Wight.
 He occupied his time in writing a comprehensive encyclopaedia on naval medals published in three large volumes, which became the standard reference work on the subject.
 His naval career had been characterised by industry, invention and intellect; he introduced mechanical calculators to compute navigations and a cone signalling apparatus.
 Although assured that he would be returned to command post-war, on 9 December 1918 the First Sea Lord, Admiral Sir Rosslyn Wemyss, wrote to Prince Louis informing him that he would not be employed again and suggested that he might retire in order to facilitate the promotion of younger officers.
 Prince Louis agreed, and he officially retired on 1 January 1919 "at [his] own request", shortly before reaching the mandatory retirement age of 65.